 Photo: Georgetown Fall Fair

 The 2017 Georgetown Craft Beer Festival was held on September 16!
+Stay tuned for information on the 2018 date.

 Head For The Hills.
 And help the community.